 I’m not sure how I feel about this word.
 I’m a mom, and I’m an entrepreneur.
 But do I need to have a title that lets the world know I’m both?
 Do dads get a title?
-Have you ever heard a guy called a Dadpreneur?
+Have you ever heard of a guy called a Dadpreneur?

 I haven’t until now.
 There’s actually a ‘dadpreneur’ movement out there….not sure if it will take off.

 Because let’s face it: most people don’t wonder if a male entrepreneur is a dad.
-He doesn’t get asked if he has kids, how he juggles work and parenting, where he finds the time to build a business and raise children.
+He doesn’t get asked if he has kids, how he juggles work and parenting, and where he finds the time to build a business and raise children.
 He doesn’t get a special title.

 Dads work hard too.
 And some don’t.
 Some moms work hard, and some don’t.